 4. Continuously identify risks

-A great way to do this is to hold a risk workshop—a group session involving your team, key stakeholders, project sponsor, and subject matter experts to identify, evaluate, and plan responses to risks.
+Hold a risk workshop—a group session involving your team, key stakeholders, the project sponsor, and subject matter experts to identify, evaluate, and plan responses to risks.

-In the example below, I have used a simple overview from a sample project.
+Here's a simple risk management plan example from a sample project.
 During the workshop, you’d discuss everything in columns E-R and make sure that you have clear, SMART outcomes to put in each of the boxes.
 (SMART stands for specific, measurable, action-oriented, realistic, and timebound.)

 I like to keep a copy of the risk register on my desk during the workshop to make sure that each column is discussed and populated appropriately.
 After the workshop, add any supporting details to finalize the document.